5 people murdered in Kansas City the past 48 hours, bringing the total to 39 in 2021

 - Two teenagers were killed late Saturday night in the 7300 block of Norton.
 Police reported to the scene after a shooting call.
 Police found the body of a teenage girl while on scene.
 Later on Sunday, police discovered a teenager male's body behind a vacant home in the area.
 Police learned that there was a fight between two small groups of people when the shots were fired.
 They both ran away from the scene on foot.

-- At 6 a.m. on Saturday morning, police were dispatched to 44th and Woodland on a report of shots being fired.
+- At 6 a.m.
+Saturday, police were dispatched to 44th and Woodland on a report of shots being fired.
 When officers arrived, they discovered a victim who had been shot.
 He was transported to the hospital, where they he later died.

 - Police say one person was found dead Friday evening in the 7400 block of East 102nd Street.
 Initially, it was a check the welfare call.
 On Saturday, police provided an update, indicating that evidence pointed to a homicide.